DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: Experimental Results

 \section{Experimental Results}

-In this section, we evaluate recent state-of-the-art generative research systems as well as DeepScholar-base on DeepScholar-bench.
-Overall, we find the following: \begin{itemize} \item Existing baselines for generative research synthesis, including strong open-source LLM systems, search AI's, and commercial systems, demonstrate significant room for improvement across all three key dimensions: knowledge synthesis, retrieval quality and verifiability, with no method exceeding a score of $19\%$ across all metrics. \item DeepScholar-base provides a strong baseline for generative research synthesis, consistently improving upon the performance of prior open-source systems and search AI's, as well as achieving competitive performance and up to $6.3\times$ higher verifiability compared to OpenAI's DeepResearch. \item Our automated evaluation approach is effective, demonstrating high agreement with over 200 human annotations. \end{itemize}
+In this section, we evaluate recent state-of-the-art generative research systems as well as \sysref on \sys-bench.
+Overall, we find the following: \begin{itemize} \item Existing baselines for generative research synthesis, including strong open-source LLM systems, search agents, and commercial systems, demonstrate significant room for improvement across all three key dimensions: knowledge synthesis, retrieval quality and verifiability.
+Specifically, \summarystat. \item \sysref provides a strong baseline, consistently improving upon the performance of prior open-source systems and search agents, as well as achieving competitive performance and up to $6.3\times$ higher verifiability compared to OpenAI's DeepResearch. \end{itemize}